rbanffy/3270font/README.md

 Contributing
 ------------

-I don't think GitHub's pull-request mechanism is FontForge-friendly.
-If you want to contribute (there are a lot of missing glyphs, such as the APL set and most non-latin alphabets which most likely were never built into 3270 terminals), get in touch and we will figure out how to do it right.
+I fear GitHub's pull-request mechanism may not be very FontForge-friendly.
+If you want to contribute (there are a lot of missing glyphs, such as the APL set and most non-latin alphabets which most likely were never built into 3270 terminals), the best workflow would be to make add the encoding slots (if needed), add/make the changes, reencode it in "Unicode, Full", compact it and validate it.
+Check if the `git diff` command gives out something sensible (does not change things you didn't intend to) and make a pull request.
+If, in doubt, get in touch and we will figure out how to do it right.

 Preserving history
 ------------------